hessM235/OctalConverter/README.md

 # OctalConverter
 Converts an octal number to binary or hexadecimal

-This was a class project.
-Use procedural programming to create octal number converter.
+Class project for introductory CS course using procedural programming to create an octal number converter.

-The code isn't DRY in some places, and could use some refactoring.
+The code isn't DRY in some places and could use some refactoring.
+The methods don't have comments.
 Feel free to borrow, fork, or use this code for educational purposes.